sarahquigley/milk-mustache/_posts/recipes/2014-04-07-thyme-for-salad.md

         - 1 tbsp whole-grain mustard
         - Salt and pepper, to taste
   method:
+    main:
+      steps:
         - Preheat oven to 180ºC (350°F).
 Toss sweet potatoes in olive and sunflower oil, and season with thyme and a little salt.
 Roast sweet potatoes for 20 - 30 minutes, until soft, and a lightly crisped and browned.
 Remove them from the oven, and allow them to cool.
         - While sweet potatoes roast, divide spinach, rocket, and lettuce between two bowls or plates.
 Top each bowl with half the cucumber, pepper and tomatoes.
         - Prepare the dressing by whisking together lemon juice, oil, honey and mustard, then seasoning to taste.
         - When sweet potatoes are cool, divide them between the two bowls.
 Top each bowl with the crumbled feta and scallions.
 Drizzle half the dressing over each salad.
   variations:
     - Looking for something a little more filling?
 Top the salad with grilled chicken or add some nuts or seeds.
     - Substitute dried apricots with another type of dried fruit.
 Dried figs or dates could both be excellent.